KirstieJane/STEMMRoleModels/README.md

 Thank you for visiting the STEMM Role Models app project repository.

-This document (the README) is a hub to give you a bit more information about the project.
+This document (the README file) is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.

 * [What are we doing?
 And why?](#what-are-we-doing)
 * [Who are we?](#who-are-we)